A remark on Greenberg's generalized conjecture for imaginary $S_3$-extensions of $\mathbb{Q}$: Proof of Theorem

 Let $I_2$ (resp.~$I_3$) be the inertia subgroup of $\Gal (L''/N^{(1)}_m)$ for the unique prime lying above $\mathfrak{P}_2$ (resp.~$\mathfrak{P}_3$), and $\mathcal{I}'$ the subgroup of $\Gal (L''/N^{(1)}_m)$ (topologically) generated by $I_2$ and $I_3$.
 Since both $I_2$ and $I_3$ have $\mathbb{Z}_p$-rank $1$, we see that $\zprank \mathcal{I}'$ is at most $2$.
 The fixed field of $L''$ by $\mathcal{I}'$ is an abelian pro-$p$ extension of $N^{(1)}_m$ unramified outside $\mathfrak{P}_1$.
 By Theorem A, it must be a finite extension.
 Then, we conclude that $\zprank \Gal (L''/N^{(1)}_m)$ is $2$.

 From the above facts, we see that $\mathcal{X} = \Gal (L'/N^{(2)})$ is finite.
 By applying \cite[p.12, Lemme 4]{Per}, we obtain the pseudo-nullity of $X (N^{(2)})$. \end{proof}

 We recall that $N^{(2)}/N^{(1)}$ is unramified at every prime lying above $\mathfrak{P}_2$ or $\mathfrak{P}_3$.
 We shall use Proposition B in the next step.
 To apply this proposition, we need the information on the decomposition of these primes.
-It may be possible to calculate $\zprank D_2 (N^{(2)}/K)$ and $\zprank D_3 (N^{(2)}/K)$ by using class field theory.
-However, it is sufficient to show the following result for our purpose (it may be simpler to prove).
+However, for our purpose, it is sufficient to show the following result (we do not determine $\zprank D_2 (N^{(2)}/K)$, $\zprank D_3 (N^{(2)}/K)$ exactly).

 \begin{lem} The case where $\zprank D_2 (N^{(2)}/K) = \zprank D_3 (N^{(2)}/K) =1$ does not occur.
 (Note that both $D_2 (N^{(2)}/K)$ and $D_3 (N^{(2)}/K)$ have $\mathbb{Z}_p$-rank at least $1$.) \end{lem}